simonpo/signage/README.md

 1. **Data collection**: Clients fetch data from APIs or local sources
-2. **Model conversion**: Raw data becomes structured SignageContent objects
+2. **Model conversion**: Raw data becomes structured SignageContent objects 3# Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup, coding standards, and contribution guidelines.

+**For Contributors**: Install development dependencies with `pip install -r requirements-dev.txt` to get all formatting, linting, and testing tools.

-3. **Background selection**: Provider chooses or generates a background image (weather-aware for conditions)
+#. **Background selection**: Provider chooses or generates a background image (weather-aware for conditions)
 4. **Rendering**: Template engine (HTML/CSS or PIL) combines data with background
 5. **Output**: 3840×2160 PNG saved to `art_folder/`